-In 2017, Democrat senators (including Dick Durbin) targeted DEA quotas, which rose every year Rannazzisi was in office.
+In 2017, Democrat senators (including Dick Durbin) targeted DEA quotas, which rose nearly every year Rannazzisi was in office.
 It took until 2018 for the DEA to issue a rule that requires it to consider the potential for abuse when it considers yearly quotas for production of prescription drugs.

 Once the DEA sets quotas, it allocates a portion of them to the registered companies.
 Also at its disposal to track where opioids are going is a database called ARCOS which, Rannazzisi testified in 2007, was being used to identify excessive volume purchases.

 Defense attorneys attempted to make the point, though, that the DEA under Rannazzisi rejected requests from companies that wanted to see their own ARCOS data, which could have aided in finding suspicious orders.

 “Would you agree that access to ARCOS helps registrants combat diversion of controlled substances?” he was asked.

 “Not necessarily,” he answered.
 “Because industry had other tools at their disposal to see downstream transactions that were not listed as business or proprietary.”